westonludeke/bloglist/README.md

 * The actual functionality of the app is intentionally very limited, as the homepage only allows for adding new blogs to the list.

+* The backend's `tests` directory contains the API's tests, making HTTP requests and inspects the database with Mongoose.

 * The CSS is minimal as my focus wasn't on design or layout, but instead learning the MERN stack.

 ### Todos

 * Add the ability to delete blogs from the list.

-* Add an option for `likes` to the `Add a New Blog` section
+* Add an option for `likes` to the `Add a New Blog` section,

-* Refactor the application into separate modules.
+* ~~Refactor the application into separate modules.~~